 How to Make an Effective Complaint to the ACLU of Iowa Legal Program

 If you have a civil liberties legal question or problem, you have two different ways to reach us—by email or by writing us through regular mail.
-We do not generally answer legal questions or take information about legal complaints over the phone.
+We do not generally answer legal questions or take information about legal complaints over the phone or in person.

 Contact Us by Email

 If you have access to email, please send your complaint by email to email@example.com.
 An email will be reviewed and get answered much sooner than U.S. mail.

 - Please be as brief as possible, and to the point in describing what your complaint is about in the email itself.

 - Try to limit your email to no more than two short paragraphs.

 - Include your name, address in Iowa (or, if your circumstances, such as homelessness, make providing an address difficult, please describe your situation), and telephone number if you have one.

 - Make sure to use an email program that others do not share or have access to before using this method to contact us.
 For example, avoid employer or school email programs.

 - We deem your email communication to firstname.lastname@example.org seeking legal assistance or representation to be privileged and confidential, and will not confirm your contact to us—even if questioned by third parties to whom you have spoken—unless you have first clearly demonstrated to us that your intent is to permit such communication and we agree.